 - Identifying and solving problems of overall clarity or accuracy

-- Writing or rewriting segments of text to improve readability and flow of information
+- Offering possible approaches for rewriting segments of text to improve readability and flow of information

 - Suggesting text revision for any or all aspects of the text to improve its presentation

-- Consulting with others, if necessary, and suggesting solutions to issues of concern
+- Consulting with others, if necessary, and suggesting solutions for issues of concern

 Checklist for hiring a copy editor